What is the Sleep On Cue app?

 I’m interested in sleep training, but I’m also interested in other sleep-health opportunities.
 Do you offer any other activities?

 Yes!
-Michael (the creator of the Sleep On Cue app) is available on Skype or cell call for personal 1-on-1 sleep coaching.
-You can even enlist Michael for an engaging onsite sleep workshop or sleep retreat!
-And be sure to join us on FB and Twitter to keep abreast of the latest, and Learn to Sleep on Cue!
+Michael Schwartz, M.A., RPSGT, CCSH, the creator of the Sleep On Cue app, is available on Skype or cell call for personal 1-on-1 sleep coaching.
+You can even enlist Michael for an engaging onsite sleep workshop.
+And be sure to join us on FB and Twitter to keep abreast of the latest, and learn to Sleep on Cue!